 It has been another great year at Kell Robotics.
 We want to thank all of our sponsors and partners past and present for supporting this team.
 Without their generous support, the success of this team could not have been made possible.

 To learn more about our sponsors and program partners, press the Read More link.

-The Best Buy Foundation has provided Kell Robotics with a grant for $5,000 in support of the team’s Big Girl Programming & Computer Science Laboratory.
+The Best Buy Foundation has provided Kell Robotics with a grant in support of the team’s Big Girl Programming & Computer Science Laboratory.
 This grant was awarded from the Community Grants program, in partnership with our local Best Buy store, to support programs that give teens access to opportunities through technology.
 Thank you Best Buy.

 November 14, 2014 was Kell Robotics night at the world class Science Museum.
 The team engaged over 1,300 kids in FIRST Robotics activities and LEGO building competitions.
 This event was conducted with our partner Cobb EMC and Tellus Museum.